liamstatham/LearningJournal/README.md

   - 100 Days of code (C#/python) completed on 13/04/2021

 ### 05/01/2025
- - communication with senior executives
+ - communication with senior executives and capture their attention

 ### Xmas break